Pyprohly/redditwarp/docs/source/getting-started/authorization.rst

 * `password`
 * `user_agent`

-Here is an example of a `praw.ini` file.
+This is an example of a `praw.ini` file.

 .. code-block:: ini